-Your personal statement is not a resume in prose.
+Your personal statement is not a resume in process.

 What this means is do not simply retell AdComs your extracurricular activities in paragraph format.
 You have a limited amount of space to sell yourself to the committee and there’s a reason why we ask for a personal statement.

 We want to get to know who you are as a person.

 This is your opportunity to come alive and tell us things about you that we cannot find anywhere else in your application.

 One of the biggest gripes AdComs have is that students are not personal enough in their medical school personal statement.

 Oftentimes, students are confused by what this means.

 It doesn’t mean you share details about your life that would be embarrassing instead you need to let us, the reader into your life and get a glimpse of what motivates you.

 I tell students by the time I am finished with your essay you should make me want to meet you in person.